mrmendoza-dev/cryptotracker/README.md

 # CryptoTracker
-## Price tracker for the top cryptocurrencies using the Coingecko API.
+## All-in-One Cryptocurrecy App
 #### Cryptocurrency data for over 10,000 cryptocurrencies, Modeled after CoinMarketCap and CoinGecko and using data from different APIs including CoinGecko, CryptoNews, and Etherscan.
+Research cryptocurrencies, track your portfolio, and find related news.
+#### Built as a test to practice frontend development.
+Written mainly in React and deployed on Netlify with no backend.

 ![Example image](./src/assets/example.png)

 ## Main Features
 - Cryptocurrency overview page
 - Portfolio tracker
-- Related news articles and videos
+- Related news articles and videos (Not using an active API subscription)
 - Cryptocurrency widgets

 ## Resources